 A Wild Note of Longing

-The show will bring together major masterworks across the career of New Bedford native, Albert Pinkham Ryder (1847-1917), who achieved legendary status among artists during his lifetime.
-This is the first exhibition of Ryder’s work since Elizabeth Broun’s 1990 retrospective at the Smithsonian American Art Museum.
+New Bedford native Albert Pinkham Ryder (1847-1917) achieved legendary status among artists during his lifetime.
+This is the first exhibition of his work since 1990.

 A Wild Note of Longing: Albert Pinkham Ryder and a Century of American Art